Sasi8333/INF502-Fall22/assignments/01_git.md

 13. Complete Part 2.
 Then, come back here and answer the following:
 Report your experience of submitting the Part 2.
 Please, include the steps you followed, the commands you used, and the hurdles you faced (within the file you created for the **Part 1**).
 ```
+1.Created the frok the repo and clone into my local laptop.
+2.I was used git clone command to clone the repo into my local laptop.
+3.created file under the students folder with the name of YEMINENI_SASIPREETHAM.md
+4.Added below content in the file and committed the changes.

+-Title
+-Venue(journal name/conference)
+-Number of pages
+-Three outcomes of the paper
+-Link to the paper online

 ```